ruvy03/dist-sys-lab/1-cli-ser/ReadME.md

     - Open one or more **new terminals**.
 Navigate to the same project directory.
     - Run: `java RMIClient`
-    - Follow the prompts (enter array size, 0 to exit).
+    - Follow the prompts: Enter how many numbers to send, then enter the numbers themselves (0 count to exit).

-4.  **Observe Multi-threading:**
+4.  **Observe Shared State & Multi-threading:**

-    - Run multiple clients simultaneously.
+    - As different clients send numbers, notice how the "Server returned combined sorted list" on each client grows, containing numbers submitted by _all_ clients.
     - Check the **RMIServer terminal output**.
-Different `Thread: ID` numbers for concurrent requests confirm multi-threading handled by RMI.
+Different `Thread: ID` numbers show RMI handling clients concurrently, all accessing the shared list.

 5.  **Stop:**
-    - Enter `0` in client terminals to exit.
+    - Enter `0` for the count in client terminals to exit.
     - Press `Ctrl+C` in the RMIServer terminal to stop the server.